TrickyCat/trickycat.github.io/_posts/2025-04-12-book-review-sarcar-task-programming-in-csharp-2025.md

     ![Book page 145](/content/img/2025-04-12-book-review-sarcar-task-programming-in-csharp-2025/example-1-2.webp)

-    Here, the presense of the call `Task.FromResult(flagValue)` makes absolutely zero effect on the output of the `TimeConsumingMethod()` call: we can leave it, we can delete it, or we can change it to something like `Task.FromResult(-42)`: in either way it does not affect the outcome simply because its task is not returned from the method (making this caching wisdom useless) :man_facepalming:
+    Here, the presence of the call `Task.FromResult(flagValue)` makes absolutely zero effect on the output of the `TimeConsumingMethod()` call: we can leave it, we can delete it, or we can change it to something like `Task.FromResult(-42)`: in either way it does not affect the outcome simply because its task is not returned from the method (making this "caching wisdom" useless) :man_facepalming:

 - But the great mystery was revealed in Appendix B: the author prefers to publish a shallow book on a widely-known topic across C# and Java once (or better several times) per year, and heroically prefers quantity over quality